Anchang8/Anchang8.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address: >

-news: False  # includes a list of news items
+news: True  # includes a list of news items
+education: True
-latest_posts: False  # includes a list of the newest posts
+#latest_posts: False  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+#social: true  # includes social icons at the bottom of the page
 ---

 I am a 2nd year M.S. student in Electronic Engineering at Yeungnam University.
 I am a member of the Intelligent Computer Vision Software Lab [ICVSLab](https://pogary.yu.ac.kr/members.html) at Yeungnam University, advised by Prof. Hyun-Chul Choi.
 Previously, I completed my B.S. in Electronic Engineering at Yeungnam University.